broadinstitute/gatk/README.md

 ----------------
 We use [Travis-CI](https://travis-ci.org/broadinstitute/hellbender) as our continuous integration provider.

 * Before merging any branch make sure that all required tests pass on travis.
-Currently tests in the `cloud` and `bucket` groups as well as the tests running on spark are not required to pass before merging.
 * Every travis build will upload the test results to our hellbender google bucket.
 A link to the uploaded report will appear at the very bottom of the travis log.
 Look for the line that says `See the test report at`.
 If TestNG itself crashes there will be no report generated.